fedimint/fedimint.org/docs/GettingStarted/02-Who-are-the-fms.md

 # Who are the federations?

 :::caution
-This Guide is a work in progress!
-We'd appreciate any feedback, and you can submit edits through the link at the bottom of the page.
+This Guide is a work in progress.
+We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
 :::

 Fedimint is an open source protocol and technology stack which makes it easier to deploy and manage **community custody** solutions.